 YWCA Thrilled to Announce Appointment of New Executive Director, Kate Slater, Ph.D.

-Kate also teaches at the University of New Hampshire in Durham in the Department of Education.
-Kate is the co-creator of the Anti-Racist Roadmap and a frequent facilitator and consultant on equity, inclusivity, and anti-racist practices for organizations around the country.
+Kate comes with fifteen years of experience in the nonprofit and social impact sector with a focus on education and social justice.
+Kate’s previous roles include: Executive Director, the Teacher Collaborative, National Director at BUILD.org, Assistant Dean of Student Affairs at Brandeis University, Associate Director and Manager of Programs; Institute for Recruitment of Teachers (IRT) and teacher University of New Hampshire.
+Kate is the co-creator of the Anti-Racist Roadmap, a frequent facilitator and consultant on equity, inclusivity, and anti-racist practices for organizations around the country.
 She is a member of the Amesbury School Committee, where she chairs the Curriculum and Inclusion subcommittee, and she is a founding member of the Amesbury Racial and Social Justice group (ARSJ).
 She also served on Amesbury’s inaugural Juneteenth Committee.

 YWCA Encore & After Encore Program